 More information about Fiji is available on the Fiji Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States established diplomatic relations with Fiji in 1971 following its independence from the United Kingdom.
 Relations between Fiji and the United States have traditionally been excellent.
-The two countries share a multi-ethnic heritage and an outlook on Pacific Islands regional issues, and often align on major UN voting questions.
+The two countries share a multi-ethnic heritage, a common outlook on Pacific Island regional issues, and alignment on major UN voting questions.

 U.S. Assistance to Fiji

-Although the United States provides relatively little direct bilateral development assistance to Fiji, it contributes through its membership in multilateral agencies and USAID funding of regional environmental projects.
-Small U.S. grants contribute to civil society, journalism, environmental protection, and anti-human-trafficking efforts.
-Non-military law enforcement cooperation assists port security, rule of law professionalism, intellectual property rights, and disaster preparedness and response.
-Assistance in 2012 included an $800,000 grant through a U.S.-based consortium to support the drafting of a new constitution.
+From 2006 through 2014, the United States provided relatively little direct bilateral development assistance to Fiji, but contributed through its membership in multilateral agencies and USAID funding of regional environmental projects.
+Small U.S. grants continue to contribute to civil society, journalism, environmental protection, and anti-human-trafficking efforts.
+Law enforcement cooperation assists port security, rule of law professionalism, intellectual property rights, and disaster preparedness and response.
+Assistance in 2014 included grants to support voter education and elections observers.
 There is a Peace Corps program in Fiji.

 Bilateral Economic Relations